Metrological/cobalt/src/cobalt/site/docs/reference/starboard/modules/configuration.md

 Macro to annotate a function as noreturn, which signals to the compiler that the function cannot return.

-### SB_OVERRIDE ###

-Declares a function as overriding a virtual function on compilers that support it.

 ### SB_PREFERRED_RGBA_BYTE_ORDER_RGBA ###

-An enumeration of values for the SB_PREFERRED_RGBA_BYTE_ORDER configuration variable.
+An enumeration of values for the kSbPreferredByteOrder configuration variable.
 Setting this up properly means avoiding slow color swizzles when passing pixel data from one library to another.
 Note that these definitions are in byte-order and so are endianness-independent.

 ### SB_PRINTF_FORMAT(format_param, dots_param) ###